 Dr. Al-Kaisy is currently the Clinical Lead of the Pain Management and Neuromodulation Centre at Guy’s and St. Thomas’ NHS trust.
 He trained in Chronic Pain Medicine at The Walton Centre for Neurology and Neurosurgery, Liverpool.
 He has a fellowship in Chronic Pain Management at the University of Toronto Hospital, Canada.
 Dr. Al-Kaisy has an international reputation as a leading expert in Pain Management and has extensive experience in working toward the advancement of electrical neuromodulation techniques within this specialty.
 Dr. Al-Kaisy led the first multicenter and multinational study on the safety and efficacy of 10kHz SCS in the management of Failed Back Surgery Syndrome (FBSS).
 He has subsequently clinically pioneered the use of this novel therapy in the management of different chronic pain conditions including the feasibility study on chronic back patients without prior surgery.
 He has successfully designed groundbreaking research including a randomized double-blind placebo control study examining different frequencies in the management of FBSS.
 He is the innovator of a number of techniques including transgrade dorsal root ganglion stimulation using monopolar electrical stimulation.
 Dr. Al-Kaisy continues to teach and lecture on essential and pioneering topics in pain management in the United States, Europe, Australia, and Asia.
 He is the chair of the biannual London Spine Pain Symposium at Guy’s and St. Thomas’ Hospital.

-Dr. Akwasi Amponsah is a board-certified Interventional Pain Management consultant and anesthesiologist currently practicing in Rutgers- New Jersey Medical School.
-He is the Director of Neuromodulation and upcoming program director for the interventional pain medicine fellowship program.
-Formerly the program director at University of Miami’s pain medicine fellowship program, Dr. Amponsah has nearly a decade of experience in treating complex chronic pain syndromes both in the academic as well as private sectors.
-He specializes in axial spine and nerve pain utilizing advanced interventional pain techniques such as spinal cord stimulation, intrathecal drug delivery systems, kyphoplasty, percutaneous discectomy, minimally invasive spine and joint procedures.
-His He is an avid soccer player and an active father to a 6yo girl.
+Dr. Akwasi Amponsah is a board-certified Interventional Pain Management consultant and anesthesiologist currently practicing at Rutgers- New Jersey Medical School.
+He is the Director of Neuromodulation and has been the current program director for the interventional pain medicine fellowship program for over 2 years.
+Formerly the program director of the University of Miami’s pain medicine fellowship program, Dr. Amponsah has nearly a decade of experience treating complex chronic pain syndromes in both academic and private sectors.
+He specializes in axial spine and nerve pain, utilizing advanced interventional pain techniques such as spinal cord stimulation, intrathecal drug delivery systems, kyphoplasty, percutaneous discectomy, and minimally invasive spine and joint procedures.
+He is an avid soccer player and an active father to two girls.

 Dr. Steve M. Aydin is a Clinical Assistant Professor at the Zucker School of Medicine at Hofstra University/Northwell Health, as well as Chief of PM&R and Intervention Pain Management at Kayal Medical Group, in NJ.
 He completed his PMR training at UMDNJ/Kessler Institute for Rehabilitation, and his pain management fellowship at the University of Michigan.
 He is board-certified in both PMR and Pain Management.
 He has published multiple book chapters, case reports, and research articles on interventional pain medicine techniques and treatments.
 He is an active member of the ASIPP, NJSIPP, and AAPMR.
 He also serves on the Board of the American Society of Interventional Pain Physicians (ASIPP).